The way you reveal your Walt Disney World Resort vacation plans to your kids probably says a lot about the kind of Disney vacationer you are.

 Yeah, that’s group C. They don’t have FastPasses either.

 This is a fun group because they tell the most amazing stories.
 You really, really love Disney.
 You have kids and they probably really, really love Disney.
-You also probably did’t know you should have booked your FastPasses six weeks ago and are wondering why you can’t get one for Flight of Passage.
+You also probably didn’t know you should have booked your FastPasses six weeks ago and are wondering why you can’t get one for Flight of Passage.
 You’re probably wondering where you’re going to get dinner and it’s 7:30 pm and you just got off Pirates of the Caribbean and you heard Be Our Guest is a popular one dining credit restaurant.

 Group C is full of life and excitement.
-You’re probably planning a big reveal that includes a scavenger hunt and elaborate clues and prizes that requires Indiana Jones to help you solve.
+You’re probably planning a big reveal that includes a scavenger hunt and elaborate clues and prizes that require Indiana Jones to help you solve.
 Either that or you’re planning the best way to surprise someone and catch them off guard.
 You’re looking for the spark of amazement in your kids’ eyes and revel in the screams of excitement as they find out.
 You revel in the reveal!

 The when is the tricky part to nail down for group C. It could be any time.
 It’s a good bet some parents think of ways to get their kids to wake up in Orlando without knowing they had left their beds at home.